About this course

 L. Mmoke

-- You are an experienced programmer and want to learn more about design patterns.
+- You are an experienced object-oriented programmer and want to improve the structure and maintainability of your code.

-- You must have attended our Object-Oriented Analysis and Design Course or have experience in OO analysis and design.
+- You should have either attended our Object-Oriented Analysis and Design Course or have equivalent experience in object-oriented analysis and design.

 Duration: 5 days.